jaxxman/X4-Foundations-Interactive-Tools/README.md

+HIT THE GREEN BUTTON IN THE UPPER RIGHT
+  SELECT - DOWNLOAD ZIP.

 Dependancy Mode lets you determine how you want the nodes to link when they are clicked.

 You can choose Upstram to show what can be built with them, Downstream to show whats needed, and Both to show them both at the smae time.